 - Botnets – Botnets are when the millions of systems infected with malware under hacker’s control to carry out DDoS attacks; they are often difficult to trace because they are located in different geographic locations.

-DDoS attacks are not only rising, but are also getting bigger and more devastating than ever before; from websites to banks, it seems like no one is immune.
+DDoS cybersecurity threats are not only rising, but are also getting bigger and more devastating than ever before; from websites to banks, it seems like no one is immune.

 In fact, a 2017 report from Cisco reported that the number of DD0S attacks exceeding 1 gigabit per second, it would rise to 3.1 million by 2021.